skip to content

 Interviewing suspects with complex communication needs

-Certain procedures should be followed when a person with complex communication needs is interviewed by the Police.
+Certain procedures must be followed when police interview a person with complex communication needs.

-Under the Summary Offences Regulations 2016 (SA) a person has complex communication needs if they have significant difficulty in communicating effectively with the interviewer, whether the communication difficulty is temporary or permanent and whether caused by disability, illness or injury.
-Intoxication, however, is not defined as a complex communication difficulty [reg 18(2)].
+A person has complex communication needs if they have significant difficulty in communicating effectively with the interviewer, whether the communication difficulty is temporary or permanent and whether caused by disability, illness or injury [Summary Offences Regulations 2016 (SA) reg 18(2)].
+It does not include communication difficulties caused by intoxication.

-If an investigating officer intends to interview a suspect who they believe may have complex communication needs, the officer must make the following arrangements as relevant:
+An investigating officer who intends to interview a suspect they believe may have complex communication needs must:

-• for the suspect to use, or be provided with, a prescribed communication device for the purposes of the interview.
+• arrange for the suspect to use or be given a prescribed communication device for the interview [reg 19(1)(b)].

-A prescribed communication assistant is a person who provides assistance to suspects or vulnerable witnesses while being interviewed and includes communication partner within the meaning of section 4 of the Evidence Act 1929 (SA) (see prescribed communication partners below) and any other person approved for the purposes of the interview by the interviewer [reg 22(1)] .
+A prescribed communication assistant is a person who helps suspects or vulnerable witnesses while they are being interviewed and includes a communication partnerwithin the meaning of section 4 of the Evidence Act 1929 (SA) (see prescribed communication partners below) and any other person approved for the purposes of the interview by the interviewer [reg 22(1)] .

-• tablets, laptops or other computers or devices equipped with software designed to assist persons with complex communication needs to communicate more readily; and
+• tablets, laptops or other computers or devices with software designed to help people with complex communication needs to communicate more readily

-• any other device, whether electronic or not, as may be approved for the purposes of the interview by the interviewer [reg 22(2)].
+• any other device approved for the purposes of the interview by the interviewer.

-While the interviewing officer is obligated to make arrangements for a prescribed communication assistant or device as appropriate, the interview can still go ahead with out the assistant or device if it is not reasonably practicable to have one there (for example, where one is not available), and where the circumstances do not warrant the interview being postponed [reg 19(2)-(3)].
+While the interviewing officer is required to arrange for a prescribed communication assistant or device as appropriate, the interview can still go ahead without the assistant or device if it is not reasonably practicable to have one there (for example, where one is not available), and where the circumstances do not warrant the interview being postponed [reg 19(2)-(3)].

 Prescribed communication partners

-• Developmental educators with full membership of Developmental Educators Australia Incorporated; and
+• developmental educators with full membership of Developmental Educators Australia Incorporated

 • social workers with a membership status with the Australian Association of Social Workers.